 Mariam Pirbhai is a creative writer and academic.
-She was born in Pakistan and lived in England, the United Arab Emirates and the Philippines before her family immigrated to Canada in 1987.
+She was born in Pakistan and lived in England, the United Arab Emirates and the Philippines before her family immigrated to Canada in the late 1980s.

 Mariam’s collection of short stories, Outside People and Other Stories (Inanna, 2017), won the International Publisher’s (IPPY) and American Book Fest awards in the categories of Multicultural Fiction and the Short Story, respectively.

 Recommended by CBC Books, Quill and Quire, Hamilton Review of Books and featured in the Toronto International Festival of Authors, Isolated Incident (Mawenzi House, 2022) is Mariam’s debut novel depicting the disturbing rise in hate-crimes directed at Canadian Muslims living in and around Toronto and Montreal.
 As Quill and Quire reviewer Zeahaa Rehman notes, “reading Isolated Incident is not unlike receiving a series of pinpricks that ultimately form a bruise in the reader’s heart, reminding them of their relationship to the deeply rooted Islamophobia in Canada.”

 More recently, Mariam has turned to nature writing in a book of creative nonfiction titled Garden Inventories: Reflections on Land, Place and Belonging (Wolsak & Wynn, 2023).
 Here, Mariam explores the land and landscapes of southern Ontario through the language of gardens and gardening, where the desire to “put down roots” becomes deeply entangled in the emotional, cultural and physical geographies of an émigré’s migration history.
 Métis poet Rita Bouvier describes Garden Inventories: Reflections on Land, Place and Belonging as “a walk through one’s world with all of the senses — mind, body, emotion, spirit and imagination — in search of home.”